SPECIES SPECIFIC PAGES

 4-H youth interested in exhibiting livestock at the Ohio State Fair should visit: https://www.ohiostatefair.com/p/get-involved/livestock/livestock-competitions.

-All entries are due ONLINE by June 21st, 2025.
+All entries are due ONLINE by June 21st, 2026 - however, this may vary!

 Possession Dates may vary.
 Equine & Dog show operate on a different schedule, so please check additional dates.